hanabi/hanabi.github.io/docs/level_3.md

 ### Fix Clues

-- Nearly every clue that is given is either a *Save Clue* or *Play Clue*.
+- Nearly every clue that is either a *Save Clue* or *Play Clue*.
 One small exception to this is a *Fix Clue*, which is an attempt to "fix" an impending misplay.
 - *Fix Clues* are often needed when a duplicate card is touched.
 Cards are not normally duplicated (which follows from *Good Touch Principle*), but sometimes someone makes a mistake, or a sequence of particular cards makes duplicating necessary.
 Duplicate cards will lead to misplays, so it is the team's responsibility to fix the problem and intervene before this happens.

 ![Fix Clue](/img/level_2/fix_clue.png)